Olivia Addams: 2018-2021

 In May 2021, Addams was invited to Poland.
 During this trip, she gave an interview to Paulina Krupińska and Damian Michałowski in the program Dzień Dobry TVN and was invited to Radio Eska, Radio Zet and 4fun.tv.
 She also sang in a duet with Sanah in her song "Invisible Dress".

-On June 24, 2021, she released together with the Romanian band Akcent the single "Heart Attack".
+On June 24, 2021, she released together the single "Heart Attack" with Romanian band Akcent.
 The music and lyrics of the song were created by Achim Marian, Adrian Sînă, Andreas Öberg, George Papagheorghe and Olivia Addams.

-Starting in 2021, she is a juror together with Speak and Marius Moga at Hit Play, the first music show made by Vodafone and broadcast exclusively on the Internet, and which aims to find the next music star in Romania.
+Starting in 2021, she was a juror with Speak and Marius Moga at Hit Play, the first music show made by Vodafone and broadcast exclusively on the Internet, and which aims to find the next music star in Romania.